 25. Go for classic grey hallway paint ideas

 You knew it was coming.
-We can't get through a paint article without telling you to paint something in a lovely shade of mid-grey.
+We can't get through a painting article without telling you to paint something in a lovely shade of mid-grey.
 Clearly, we love grey so much we dedicated a whole article to grey hallway ideas, so make sure you go and check that out annnnd we have a feature dedicated to the best grey paint if you need help picking the right shade.

 For this lovely cool-toned look, we would recommend something like Dulux Deep Fossil.
-Pair it will some striking dark lines – here they've gone with lighting to create the contrast but you could paint your bannisters for a similar effect.
+Pair it will some striking dark lines – here they've gone with lighting to create the contrast but you could paint your banisters for a similar effect.

 26. Brighten up hallway floorboards

 Don't just focus on painting the walls of your hallway, painting the floor can have just as much of an impact.
 If you keep the rest of the room white you can actually go for something pretty brave on your floorboards and it still won't overwhelm the space.
 For a gorgeous vibrant blue similar to this one try Farrow and Ball's Lulworth Blue and pair it with a really bright white.